digital-work-lab/literature-review-seminar/slides/01-goals.md

 ## Goals and types of reviews

-- Familiarize with different forms of reviews
+- Familiarize ourselves with different forms of reviews
 - Dissociate goals and review types, along with their dimensions
 - Appreciate the key elements of a review protocol